tomhosiawa/token-holders-data/README.md

 3. (Optional) Set limit for top holders to get data on API_HOLDERS_TOP_HOLDERS_LIMIT = 1000 (default)

+4. (Optional) Turn on debugging
+   `DEBUG = True`

-4. Set type of transactions to fetch from holders
+5. Set type of transactions to fetch from holders

     In ".env" file, paste